Trust-as-a-Service: Intelligent Collaboration Orchestration via Model Context Protocol-Aided Agentic AI

 \textbf{Exposing server-side trust service}: The central server-side agent orchestrates the collaboration process tailored to each task and manages interactions with external entities.
-Assuming that only the trust evaluation service is provided, this service is externally exposed by encapsulating the server-side agent through the MCP protocol, forming the trust service MCP server.
+In this implementation, the trust evaluation capability is externally exposed by encapsulating the server-side agent through the MCP protocol, forming the trust service MCP server.
 Within this server, the trust evaluation functionality is implemented as a remotely callable tool, \texttt{evaluate\_trust(\text{task description})}, which takes the task description as input and outputs need-dimension trust assessment results together with candidate collaborator information.
-Upon instantiation, the MCP server automatically generates a manifest describing this tool, providing a standardized description of the server-side agent’s capability.
+Upon instantiation, the MCP server automatically generates a manifest describing this tool, providing a standardized description of the server-side agent's capability.
 The internal implementation of the tool is handled entirely by the agent, and other agents interacting with it do not require access to these details.

 \textbf{Exposing device-side capability}: Each agent deployed on a device manages internal device operations and external interactions.
 We encapsulate each device agent via the MCP protocol to expose its capabilities externally, forming an agent MCP server.
 In practice, devices have different hardware, software, and available resources, which leads to differences in the capabilities exposed by their device agents.
 For simplicity, we propose that all device agents provide three basic capabilities: reporting resource information, receiving tasks, and reporting task execution performance.
 These capabilities are exposed as three tools: \texttt{report\_resource()}, \texttt{receive\_task()}, and \texttt{report\_performance()}, as shown in Fig.~\ref{workflow}.
 It is worth noting that a device can dynamically extend its exposed capabilities through its agent MCP server.
 When a task requires richer device-side information or task-specific operations, the corresponding callable tools can be registered in the device-side agent MCP server and discovered through its manifest at runtime.